Color picker

 Warning

-Color Spaces
+Color spaces

 In addition to the color space, you need to select the color profiles that will be used for transformations from RGB to CMYK and vice versa.

-Technically, the same design may contain elements in both the CMYK and RGB color spaces.
-This may happen as a result of importing or if you first started editing the design in one space and then switched to another.
+Technically, the same template may contain elements in both the CMYK and RGB color spaces.
+This may happen as a result of importing or if you first started editing the template in one space and then switched to another.
 In such cases, you may notice the difference between the color that you have chosen in the color picker and the color that will actually be applied.
 This is due to the color conversion between CMYK and RGB.

-Spot Colors
+Spot colors

 You can create spot colors.
 To do this, switch to the Spot tab.